DevLearnOps/chaostoolkit-starter-pack-aws/README.md

 - fault tolerance: service can survive AZ failure (remove subnets in AZ)
 - fault tolerance: LB can survive AZ failure
 - fault tolerance: RDS instance can survive AZ failure
+- fault tolerance: service enviornment misconfiguration
+- fault tolerance: service should fallback if s3 bucket not available??
+- alerting: service logging and metrics configuration - alert when there are no metrics

 ### Service resiliency ideas